xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 ## AI Agent's AWS Infrastructure

-The agent autonomously chose AWS to setup the scanning infrastructure, in order to reach their goal of running network scans at a rate of 100Gbps.
+The agent autonomously chose AWS to setup the scanning infrastructure, in order to reach its goal of running network scans at a rate of 100Gbps.

 In follow up questions, the AI agent gradually revealed the full infrastructure it has designed: